 The practice had a complaints policy which provided staff with clear guidance about how to handle a complaint.
-Staff told us they raised any formal or informal comments or concerns with the practice manager to ensure responses were made in a timely manner.
+One of the receptionists was in charge of dealing with complaints when they arose.
+Staff told us they raised any formal or informal comments or concerns with the receptionist to ensure responses were made in a timely manner.
 Staff told us that they aimed to resolve complaints in-house initially.
 If the patient was not satisfied with the result then they were given a copy of the practice's code of practice which included details of other organisations to contact to deal with the complaint.
+The practice had not received any complaints in the last 12 months.

 We looked at the practice procedure for acknowledging, recording, investigating and responding to complaints, concerns and suggestions made by patients.
 We found there was an effective system in place which helped ensure a timely response.
 This included acknowledging the complaint within three working days and providing a formal response within 10 working days.
-If the practice were unable to provide a response within 10 working days then the patient would be made aware of this.
+If the practice was unable to provide a response within 10 working days then the patient would be made aware of this.